sethballantyne/SDL-1.2.15-for-D/README.txt

 You'll need SDL.lib in OMF format, grab it at /lib/x86/SDL.lib.
 32-bit only at this time.
 If you want to convert your own for any reason, see below.

-to use SDL binding in your project: dmd <your source files> SDl.d -c link <your object files> SDL.obj SDL.lib
+to use the SDL binding in your project: dmd <your source files> SDl.d -c link <your object files> SDL.obj SDL.lib